 - 1. Disadvantage Pupil Impact Aid (DPIA) Formerly Economically Disadvantaged Funding is based on number and concentration of economically disadvantaged students compared to state average and multiplied by \$422 per pupil.
-The phase-in increases are limited to 0% for FY22 and 14% in FY23.
-There is no legislation indicating what the percentage increase may be for FY24 and beyond for DPIA. - 2.
-English Learners Based on funded categories based on time student enrolled in schools and multiplied by a weighted amount per pupil. - 3.
-Gifted Funds -Based on average daily membership multiplied by a weighted amount per pupil. - 4.
+Phase-in increases are limited to 0% for FY22 and 33.34% in FY23. - 2.
+English Learners Based on funded categories based on time student enrolled in schools and multiplied by a weighted amount per pupil.

+- 3. Gifted Funds -Based on average daily membership multiplied by a weighted amount per pupil. - 4.
 Career-Technical Education Funds Based on career technical average daily membership and five (5) weighted funding categories students enrolled in. - 5.
 Student Wellness & Success Funding moved into DPIA funding, is restricted funding and will be spent on same initiatives and requirements that were previously designated under the stand-alone fund.